bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 So that's one idea there.
 But the benefit of the `xpub` approach is I can pre-compute these keys and then I can check for them to see if anybody has sent money to them.
 And I can do that check just kind of using the UTXO set.
-Like the UTXO set says, hey, these are the script pubkeys that are currently unspent.
+Like the UTXO set says, hey, these are the `scriptPubKey`s that are currently unspent.
-And then you go to the UTXO set and you're like, oh, well, I have these keys, which could be turned into script pubkeys.
+And then you go to the UTXO set and you're like, oh, well, I have these keys, which could be turned into `scriptPubKey`s.
-Let me see if any of those script pubkeys currently have any Bitcoin.
+Let me see if any of those `scriptPubKey`s currently have any Bitcoin.
 And that's kind of an easy way for you to scan.
 And if you want your wallet history, you've got to fall back and scan the whole chain.
-Right.
 With silent payments, it's a little different in that you can't pre-generate anything because the sender is actually going to generate that address.
 You have no knowledge of that address until the sender actually decides to send you money.
 The sender generates the address and then uses it in a transaction.
 So it kind of flips it.
 The problem with that is to be aware of that, you need to scan the chain.
-You need to be looking for transactions that have script pubkeys, that look like they might've been generated with your silent payment address.
+You need to be looking for transactions that have `scriptPubKey`s, that look like they might've been generated with your silent payment address.
 So you can also scan the UTXO set, right?
 Where the trade-off I would say between like an `xpub` style way of doing things or a BIP 32 where you pre-generate the addresses and the silent payment one, you have to scan the UTXO set for these outputs that are paying to you.
 And in order to do that, you need access to the input data of the transaction that was to create that.
-So it's you don't quite have to scan the whole chain but let's say for you know like a an `xpub` style way of doing things all you need is the `xpub` and the script pubkeys in the UTXO set.
+So it's you don't quite have to scan the whole chain but let's say for you know like a an `xpub` style way of doing things all you need is the `xpub` and the `scriptPubKey`s in the UTXO set.
 For silent payments, you need the UTXO set and the inputs to the transaction that created that output in the UTXO set.
 So for full nodes, this is very easy.
 They already have full access to the blockchain, all of the transactions, So it's always available to them.